 Negligence is a complicated legal concept, which is why you should not attempt to determine whether you have a case on your own.
-If you're a resident of Bridgeport or another local community, speak to our Connecticut personal injury lawyers about your claim.
+If you're a resident of Ridgefield or any other local community, speak to our Connecticut personal injury lawyers about your claim.

 Common Negligence Cases

 Our personal injury lawyers have seen a lot over their decades of service to the people of Connecticut, which means they're prepared for anything.